-The Waxing Gibbous (93% full) will coincide with the peak of the Geminids this year.
+The Last Quarter Moon (49% Full) will coincide with the peak of the Geminids this year.
 This may decrease the number of meteors you'll be able to see streaking through the night sky.
-Unlike last year's moon-lacking event, observers may not be able to see even the faintest meteors.
+Observers may not be able to see the faintest meteors.
 Using optical devices such as binoculars or telescopes is not recommended, as your field of view will be greatly restricted, thus making the possibility of missing a "shooting star" more likely.

 For the best view, meteor gazers should face in any direction away from constellation Gemini and the moon, which will appear close to the constellation.
 This way you won’t have the bright moon within your field of view.
 The constellation Gemini (The Twin) is the radiant of the Geminids meteor shower, which means that meteors appear to radiate from within the constellation.
 Correspondingly, the Geminids meteor shower is named after Gemini.